-Most lines charge solo travellers a premium to travel by themselves to cover the missed revenue of twin-share.
-But more and more are cherishing single sailors as a growing new client base, offering special services, cocktail party meet-and-mingle sessions and waiving solo supplements.
+But times are changing.
+While most lines still charge solo travellers a premium to travel by themselves to cover the missed revenue of twin-share, more and more are cherishing single sailors as a growing new client base.
+They are offering special services, cocktail party meet-and-mingle sessions and waiving solo supplements.

-They are also beginning to design single cabins that are specially created to make a single sailor feel at hom.
+They are also beginning to design single cabins that are specially created to make a single sailor feel at home.